IrascibleBasil/pharis-mod-list/preamble.md

 Powerful editor for plugins and saves.

 ### [TESPCD](https://mw.modhistory.com/download-95-5283)
-For detecting conflicts between plugins, such as when two mods edit the same cell.
+For detecting conflicts between plugins, such as when two mods edit the same NPC or landscape in the same exterior cell.

 ### [Ordenador](https://www.nexusmods.com/newvegas/mods/46074?tab=description) ([.NET Framework 4.0](http://www.microsoft.com/download/en/details.aspx?id=17718))
 Ordenador is for optimizing textures.